mynameis-the/Quantum-Proprioception/README.md

 For example, the construction of the Laser Interferometer Gravitational Wave Observatory, LIGO, at two locations in the United States required the alignment of local coordinate systems to within 0.005 metres RMS while separated by a distance of 3001.8 km<sup>2</sup>.
-This was a complex process
-requiring numerous detailed measurements and calibrations.
+This was a complex process requiring numerous detailed measurements and calibrations.
 The orientation of each interferometer arm was defined by the establishment of a reference monument at each end.
-The position of these reference monuments had to be determined with differential GPS to with an accuracy of 2mm relative to the (then) standard geodetic ellipsoid, WGS-84.
+The position of these reference monuments had to be determined with differential GPS to with an accuracy of 2mm relative to the (then) standard geodetic ellipsoid, [WGS-84](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84).
 The accuracy of the arm orientation was then determined by the accuracy of these two position measurements.
 (Interferometer arms are extended cylinders that are symmetrical along their length.
 That’s why their orientation can be determined with two reference monuments.
-In general, a non-symmetrical three-dimensional object requires three classical reference measurements to determine its orientation.)
+In general, a non-symmetrical three-dimensional object requires three classical reference measurements to determine its orientation).

 By contrast, Quantum Proprioception gives the orientation at each location.
 This reduces the number of required reference monuments or improves accuracy and redundancy, compared to